Top 5 Skate Shoes for Men: Essential Buying Guide

 No. 7

-• CASUAL COMFORT: These shoes have a padded tongue and collar to deliver a snug, comfortable fit that minimizes rubbing while walking, plus Vans' signature rubber waffle outsole for superior grip and flexibility.
+• CHUNKY & COMFY: Perfect for long days on your feet, these sneakers have pillowy padded tongues and collars that deliver a soft, cushy fit while walking, plus Vans' signature rubber waffle outsole for superior grip and flexibility.

-• BUILT TO LAST: With a secure lace-up closure, vulcanized construction, and high-quality materials, the men's Seldan is durable for everyday wear – whether you're going out with friends, commuting to the office, or anywhere in between.
+• BUILT TO LAST: With a secure lace-up closure, vulcanized construction, and high-quality materials, the men's Caldrone is durable for everyday wear – whether you're biking through the park, commuting to work, or anywhere in between.

 • HERITAGE MEETS MODERN STYLE: Vans has been setting trends since 1966, bringing creativity and individuality to every step.
-The Seldan continues that legacy, delivering a timeless essential that never goes out of style.
+The Caldrone continues that legacy, delivering a statement-making low-top that never goes out of style.

 No. 8